ka9q/SKU_RM0004/README.md

 # KA9Q hacks
 I got one of these rack units recently, and I couldn't help but hack on the code that drives the little OLED displays on the front of each unit.
+I've completely rewritten it.
+Among other things:
-1) The hostname seems much more useful than a dynamically assigned IP address.
+1) A hostname is much more useful than a dynamically assigned IP address.
+2) I created a systemd service file so it automatically starts.
-2) The disk and RAM utilization readouts aren't very useful
+3) The disk and RAM utilization readouts aren't very useful
+4) A network transmit rate is useful, especially on a system doing real-time SDR.
-3) The code for writing messages was ugly.
+5) The code and directory layout was just ugly.
+It needed a complete rewrite.
-4) The display is slow.
+6) The display is slow.
 It needed some speedups.
+7) I enlarged all the displays to use the full width of 15 characters, including the bar graphs at the bottom
+8) The bar graphs take a threshold parameter.
+When a value exeeds it, it's shown in a different color (usually red).
+9) I jettisoned the Python code.
+(I admit it, I just can't get into Python.
+The language, not the comedy troupe it's named after.
+I'm a diehard C programmer.)

 # SKU_RM0004
 The project supports running on RaspberryPi, Ubuntu, [HomeAssistant](https://github.com/UCTRONICS/UCTRONICS_RM0004_HA),You can also use Python to call compiled DLLs on these platforms.